-The University of New England is an independent coeducational institution committed to academic excellence, a core foundation in the liberal arts, and the enhancement of the quality of life for the people, organizations, and communities it serves.
-The purpose of the University is to prepare students through a broad based education in an atmosphere rich in scholarship and service for meaningful and rewarding careers in the health sciences, osteopathic medicine, life sciences, human services, education, and management.
+The University of New England is an independent coeducational institution committed to academic excellence and the enhancement of the quality of life for the people, organizations and communities it serves.
+The purpose of the University is to prepare students, through an education based on the liberal arts and sciences in an atmosphere rich in scholarship and service, for meaningful and rewarding careers in the health sciences, osteopathic medicine, life sciences, human service, education, and management.